 The diligent Officers are entitled to be promoted to higher roles and responsibilities.
 The highest promotions for an IAS officer in India are:

 - Appointment as a Cabinet Secretary for which only one IAS officer is appointed.

 Highest posts for an IPS officer in India:

 - The Director-General of Police of the state is one of the highest posts for an IPS officer.

-- However, in Central Government, an IPS officer can also be appointed as the director of CBI, RAW, and IB.
+- However, in Central Government, an IPS officer can also be appointed as CBI, RAW, and IB director.

 - They can also be India's National Security Adviser.

 Although the starting salary for both is the same, the pay scale for IAS officers is slightly larger.
 The entry-level IAS Salary is INR 56,100 (without TA, HRA, and DA).
 The salary of an IAS officer is after the 7th Pay Commission.

 In comparison to IAS, the pay scale of IPS officers is lower.
 IPS Salary is also after the 7th Pay Commission, and it ranges from 56,100 INR per month to as high as 2,25,000 INR per month upon attaining the post of the Director-General of Police (DGP).
 Both IAS and IPS get the benefits of accommodation, transport, house help, healthcare, etc.